michael-lynch/reading-time/README.md

 <ol>

 <li>
-readingTimeTarget: "id"
+readingTimeTarget: "id / class / element"
-<br />A string that defines the ID of the element that will store the estimated reading time (default: 'eta').
+<br />A string that defines the ID, class or element that will store the estimated reading time (default: 'eta').
 </li>

-<li>wordCountTarget: "id"
+<li>wordCountTarget: "id / class / element"
-<br />A string that defines the ID of the element that will store the total word count (default: '').
+<br />A string that defines the ID, class or element that will store the total word count (default: '').
 </li>

 <li>remotePath: "path"
 <br />A string that indicates the path to the remote file (default: null).
 </li>

-<li>remoteTarget: "id"
+<li>remoteTarget: "id / class / element"
-<br />A string that indicates the ID of the element in the remote file that contains the text in which you want to estimate the reading time of (default: null).
+<br />A string that defines the ID, class or element in the remote file that contains the text in which you want to estimate the reading time of (default: null).
 </li>

 <li>wordsPerMinute: integer